rickballard/CoCache/docs/advice_bombs/batch_20251014_124554/.50_Spanky_CoCiviumWP_20251009_204122/transcripts/session.md

 - Status file, manifest, and checksums to comply with Spanky v2.2.

 ## Next recommended moves
-1. Create a Wikidata item for CoCivium (low bar, factual).
+1. Create a Wikidata item for CoCivium™ (low bar, factual).
 2. Produce an externally led pilot or evaluation and seek independent write-ups.
-3. Target at least 3 strong, editorially controlled articles about CoCivium before AfC submission.
+3. Target at least 3 strong, editorially controlled articles about CoCivium™ before AfC submission.